4.5M Georgians

 #1

-Georgia has the highest rate of correctional control in the country.
+Georgia has the highest rate of correctional control in the U.S.

 4:10